 People do not buy from brands, people buy from people.
 Do not be afraid to engage the attendees with something that does not necessarily relate directly to your product or service.
 You will have ample opportunity to let attendees know what you do once you have drawn them in.

-How to stand out at a conference #8: Don’t be afraid to stunt
+8: Don’t be afraid to stunt

 People will be talked about and remember you with a good creative stunt.
 This is where you can get really creative with your brand and message.
 Take some inspiration from popular marketing campaigns that went viral, and apply some of the elements to a conference.